Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: The operator and the conjectures

-is given by $(-1)^{n+1}\phi^{-2n}$, $n\in\mathbb{N}$.
+(see Section \ref{pirmas}).
 It is expected that the terms in (\ref{gkw}) for $m\geq 2$ act only as small perturbations to $\mathcal{L}_{0}$.
-Of course, the ``Sign" and ``Simplicity" conjectures follow from the ``Ratio" conjecture for sufficiently large $n$ (provided it is effective and we can verify these conjectures for the first values of $n$).
+Of course, the ``Sign" and ``Simplicity" conjectures follow from the ``Ratio" conjecture for sufficiently large $n$, provided it is effective and we can verify these conjectures for the first ititial values of $n$.

-\subsection{Main results}
+\section{Main results}